cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 * Write a narrative describing
     * governance type of the project
-    * number of substantial contributors and their grouped employer affiliations
+    * number of maintainers and their grouped employer affiliations
     * some general information about its leadership
     * the project's general status and maturity
 * If the project has any unusual aspects to its governance, describe them here.